Birch Bay, Washington: Geography

 Birch Bay is on the Salish Sea in northwestern Whatcom County, about 6 mi south of the Canada–United States border and 37 mi from Vancouver, British Columbia.
 The community that surrounds the bay is connected by State Route 548, a short highway that runs between two interchanges on Interstate 5 near Ferndale and in Blaine.

 According to the United States Census Bureau, the CDP has a total area of 21.2 mi2, of which, 15.8 mi2 of it is land and 5.4 mi2 of it (25.45%) is water.

 Geology

 Birch Bay is a headland bay created by the refraction of incoming waves on the headlands that lie on either side of the bay.
 The headland to the north is Birch Point, and the one to the south is Point Whitehorn.
 The waves bend as they enter the bay and lose energy in the process.
 The result is a half-moon-shaped bay with a gentle sloping beach.
 The shoreline has been modified in past years by the implementation of perpendicular structures called groins, and riprap.
 Terrell Creek runs parallel along a section of the beach, eventually flowing into the bay.

 Demographics

+Birch Bay first appeared as a census-designated place in the 1990 U.S. census.